-As we enter a new era of Alzheimer's treatment, access to a timely and accurate diagnosis is more critical than ever, so is the need for healthcare professionals trained on how to meet the unique health needs of people living with Alzheimer's and other dementia.
-Today, only half of those living with Alzheimer's disease are diagnosed, and of those, only half are told of their diagnosis.
-In 85% of cases, primary care providers make the initial diagnosis of Alzheimer's.
+As we enter a new era of Alzheimer's treatment, access to a timely and accurate diagnosis is more critical than ever, and so is the need for health care professionals trained to meet the unique health needs of people living with Alzheimer's and other dementia.
+Today, only half of those living with Alzheimer's disease are diagnosed and, of those, only half are told of their diagnoses.
+In 85 percent of cases, primary care providers make the initial diagnosis of Alzheimer's.
 But because they are not dementia specialists, most report they do not feel prepared to provide care for these diagnosed individuals.
 Too often, overburdened primary care providers are unable to access the latest patient-centered dementia training.

 Technology-enabled collaborative learning and capacity-building models, often referred to as Project ECHO, use a hub-and-spoke approach by linking expert specialist teams at a 'hub' with the 'spokes' of health providers in local communities to increase on-the-ground expertise.
-Using case-based learning, Project ECHO models can improve the capacity of providers, especially those in rural and underserved areas, on how to best meet the needs of people living with many chronic conditions, including Alzheimer's and other dementia.
+Using case-based learning, Project ECHO models improve the capacity of providers, especially those in rural and underserved areas, to best meet the needs of people living with Alzheimer's, other dementia, and many other chronic diseases.

 The Alzheimer's and Dementia Care ECHO program, led by the Alzheimer's Association, has trained more than 2,000 health care professionals since 2018.
 Ninety-five percent of those professionals made changes to the way they care for patients as a result of what they learned from ECHO.
 Quality care delivered by trained providers leads to better health outcomes for individuals and caregivers and puts less strain on health systems.
-Project ECHO programs have shown they can help address the knowledge gaps felt by many primary care providers.
+Project ECHO programs have shown they can address the knowledge gaps shared by many primary care providers.
 The Alzheimer's Association and AIM respectfully request \$10 million to provide full funding for the authorization contained in the Consolidated Appropriations Act, 2021 (P.L.
 116-260) to expand the use of Project ECHO models.